emjogale/interactive-pricing/README.md

 ### Continued development

 - how to refactor the Javascript, as I think it is quite clumsy at the moment
+- how to make the slider look the same across all browsers - and in the solution/design comparison!

 ### Useful resources